KradThed/Bollinger_Bands/README.md

 In the trading_bot.py file, set your API keys as follows: api_key = "<your_api_key>"
 api_secret = "<your_private_api_key>"

 Replace the placeholder strings with your actual API key and secret.

 Bot Strategy
-The bot uses the following strategy based on Bollinger Bands and moving averages:

 Long Trade Conditions:
 If the price falls below the lower Bollinger Band and then rises above it, the bot opens a long position.
 If the price crosses above the moving average, the bot closes the long position.
 Short Trade Conditions:
 If the price rises above the upper Bollinger Band and then falls below it, the bot opens a short position.
 If the price crosses below the moving average, the bot closes the short position.
 The bot makes decisions based on a 5-minute candlestick and executes trades accordingly.

 License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.